RuthaPrasad/Dynamic-Table/README.md

 # Dynamic-Table-Experimentation
-To implement and experiment with Dynamic Tables data structure based on the following guidelines:
+To build and experiment with Dynamic Tables data structure based on the following guidelines:

 Language restriction : C